 This section is also a great place to get an overview of service events that are active, scheduled, completed, and pending:

 Account Owners and Admins can also enable ‘Service Edit and Deletion’ from Company Settings.
-Please note that you can only edit the service date and description of an ‘active’ service, whereas a ‘completed’ service can both be edited and deleted.
+Please note that you can only edit the service date and description of an ‘active’ service, whereas a ‘completed’ service can only be deleted.
 However, if deleted, any linked inventory consumed in that service will be replenished.
 See image below:

 Recurring service will only be applied to those items in a package that are associated with groups or subgroups included in a recurring service.
 All the items in a package that don’t belong to such groups or subgroups will be sent into ‘regular’ maintenance immediately.

 Example: A package contains 2 cameras from Group ‘AV’ and 2 laptops from group ‘IT’.
 A recurring service has been created with the group ‘AV’ as a component.
 When the recurring service starts on this group, all the items in the package belonging to ‘AV’ will go into a Pending state for a recurring service, whereas all the items belonging to the group ‘IT’ will be sent into regular maintenance and will be marked as ‘Active’.

 2. Service Triage

 You can also set your account to automatically send assets into maintenance after an item is checked in.
 This will ensure that equipment is always in the best state before it is checked out again.
 To enable this, go to Settings → Add Ons → Service Triage.
 You can set the service period here.
 This can either be enabled for all groups or for a specific group from its detail page.

 Once done, an asset will automatically be sent into maintenance for the duration specified each time it is checked in.
 You can also disable Service Triage on a certain group of assets from the group’s details page: